 Finally, you'll want to outline a procedure in the event that an animal becomes a nuisance.
-The last thing that you want is to lose other great tenants because of a dog that barks at all hours of the night!
+The last thing that you want is to lose other great tenants because of a dog that barks at all hours of the night.
 Include language in your lease that states your warning and/or penalty system in the unfortunate case that a pet becomes a problem to others.

-Consideration #8: Use Security Deposits to Offset Property Damage
+#8: Use Security Deposits to Offset Property Damage

 Security deposits can insulate you from damages caused to your property by pets.
 We generally encourage landlords, property managers, and HOAs to charge the maximum security deposit allowed by state law.
 This is especially true if you're going to allow people to have pets.
 Some states allow landlords to charge an additional "pet deposit," which, on average, ranges from 40 to 80 percent of the monthly rent.
 Part or all of that deposit may be refundable, depending on your local laws.
 These deposits can be held to cover any routine or accidental damages cause by someone's four-legged friend.

-Consideration #9: Should You Require Renter's Insurance?
+#9: Should You Require Renter's Insurance?

-Your homeowner, landlord, or business insurance policy should cover you for damage caused by pets--but just in case, you can also require tenants to have renter's insurance.
+Your homeowner, landlord, or business insurance policy should cover you for damage caused by pets, but in case, you can also require tenants to have renter's insurance.
 Renter's insurance won't cover damage to the premises caused by pets.
 Instead, it protects the renter in the event that the animal bites or otherwise injures someone.
 If this were to happen, both you and the tenant would likely be named in a lawsuit, and renter's insurance will ensure that the renter has at least some basic coverage for his or her defense.

 Landlords, property managers, and HOAs already have a lot to consider.
 Adding pets into the mix can seem like an unnecessary complication.
-In our experience, however, pets can be a wonderful addition to your property!
+In our experience, however, pets can be a wonderful addition to your property.

 If you're struggling to create or enforce a pet policy, consider hiring a property manager.
 An experienced property manager will be well-versed in how to handle furry friends of all shapes and sizes.
 When you're ready to search for a property manager in your area, All Property Management will be here to help.